Rivanna3S Development Guide

 There are 2 other benefits as well that come with CAN by default, but could be easily replicated and are common:

-- A robust error handling system for when messages fail to send.
+- A robust error handling system for when messages fail to send or are corrupted.

 - The hardware specification is built on differential signaling, which greatly reduces the impact of electrical noise and voltage supply imperfections.